venusjs/venusjs.github.com/index.md

 </pre>

 # Contributor Guide
-Feel free to create new issues and submit pull requests for Venus
+Feel free to create new issues and submit pull requests for Venus.
+Please adhere to our <a href="https://github.com/venusjs/venus/blob/master/CONTRIBUTING.md">contribution guidelines</a>.